Somewhere out there, someone is probably trying to invent a device that lets people taste and smell restaurant websites.

 - Mouthwatering photography.
 Sometimes, people just need a juicy burger with a molten cheese middle.
 The Whitmans website makes it easy to see what’s on the menu.

 - Upfront information.
-Clear navigation at the top of the page helps users to locate the menu, online ordering info, and social media accounts with ease.
+The clear navigation bar at the top of the page helps users to locate all the important links, like the menu, online ordering info, and social media accounts with ease.

 - Unfussy design.
 Blue text on a white background, plus tons of appetizing food images.
-Website designs don’t have to be complicated.
+Sometimes simple design with a blue color palette is all you need.

 Want to take your website visuals up a level?
-Check out the site of Denver-based restaurant Snooze, and you’ll be inspired in no time.
+As far as restaurant websites go, check out the site of Denver-based restaurant Snooze, and you’ll be inspired in no time.

-User experience is at the heart of web design, and Snooze’s site is an amazing example of this in action.
+User experience is at the heart of web design, and Snooze’s website is an amazing example of this in action.

 Everything about the restaurant website is bright and energetic.
 If you want to give visitors a true taste of the in-house experience, take notes.